MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

   - Street Address
   - Surname

-- **Custom user attributes.** If you want to collect information beyond the built-in attributes, you can create *custom user attributes* and add them to your sign-up user flow.
-The following input types can be created:
+- **Custom user attributes.** You can also create *custom user attributes* to collect additional information during sign-up using the following input types:

   - String text box
   - Radio buttons